-Prednisolone is usually in a tablet form and is used to treat allergic and inflammatory conditions such as asthma, allergies and skin conditions, amongst other things.
-What I’m wondering is why a drug to treat allergies should ever contain one of the thirteen main allergens?
+Prednisolone is usually in a tablet form and is used to treat allergic and inflammatory conditions such as asthma, allergies and skin conditions such as eczema flares, amongst other things.
+Why does a drug prescribed to treat allergies contain one of the thirteen main allergens?

-Absolutely loads of drugs contain lactose, including health, vitamin and mineral supplements.
-It seems the onus is always on the patient or customer to check ingredients for everything; don’t get complacent and ever assume the doctor you’ve visited has studied your medical notes and has checked the drugs he/she is prescribing are suitable.
+Absolutely loads of drugs can contain lactose, including health supplements, vitamin and mineral supplements, antihistamines and anti-inflammatory medications.
+It seems the onus is always on the patient or customer to check ingredients for everything.
+Never assume the doctor you’ve visited has studied your medical notes and checked the drugs he/she is prescribing are suitable.
 Always, always check.

 I was lucky this time.
 I only had minor effects including flushing and redness of the skin on my face and mild itching.
-Wondering what was causing this I checked the packet and discovered very quickly why, so why hadn’t I checked?
-With my asthma seeming to swing out of control lately with little relief from either the preventative or the regular inhaler I thought these steroids would help me get back to normal.
-After struggling to breathe for months and suffering a serious asthma attack needing a hospital visit to A&E I was desperate, but Prednisalone is not the answer for anyone with a dairy allergy as it contains lactose.
+Wondering what was causing this I checked the packet and discovered very quickly why; why hadn’t I checked?
+With my asthma seeming to swing out of control lately with little relief from either the preventative or the regular inhaler I needed help.
+I thought these oral steroids would help me get back to normal.
+After struggling to breathe for months and suffering a serious asthma attack and needing a hospital visit to A&E I was desperate.
+However Prednisalone was not the answer for me, and I’d urge caution for anyone with a dairy allergy due to the lactose used as an ingredient.

 Drug manufacturers use lactose as a filler or coating.
 It’s brilliant for the purpose because it’s almost tasteless, creates a brilliant coating when sprayed onto pills, prevents caking and ‘hardly anyone reacts to it as an ingredient’.
 But if ‘hardly anyone’ is you that’s not much consolation.